-The Court in charge of this case still has to decide on final approval of the Settlements.
+• The Court in charge of this case still has to decide on final approval of the Settlements.
 Payments will be made only (1) if the Court approves the Settlements and after any appeals are resolved, and (2) after the Court approves a Distribution Plan to distribute the Settlement Funds minus expenses and any Court-approved attorneys' fees ("Net Settlement Funds") to Class Members.
-The proposed Distribution Plan for these Settlements is to make a pro rata distribution to each Class Member that purchased capacitors in a state that permits indirect purchaser antitrust claims based upon the number of approved purchases per Class Member of Capacitors of film or electrolytic Capacitors during the Settlement class period.
-The indirect purchaser states are: Alabama, Arizona, Arkansas, California, District of Columbia, Florida, Hawaii, Illinois, Iowa, Kansas, Maine, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico, New York, North Carolina, North Dakota, Oregon, Rhode Island, South Carolina, South Dakota, Tennessee, Utah, Vermont, West Virginia, and Wisconsin.
+The proposed Distribution Plan for these Settlements is to make a pro rata distribution to each Class Member that purchased film capacitors in California, Florida, Michigan, Minnesota, Nebraska, and New York (the "Indirect Purchaser States").